drparadox99/Reinforcement-leanring---Q-Learning-in-Pygame-/README.md

 ## Acknowledgments

-I would like to acknowledge the contributions of [Contributor's GitHub Page](https://github.com/cristianleoo/Reinforcement-Learning.git) for providing valuable insights into reinforcement learning.
+I would like to acknowledge the contributions of [Contributor's GitHub Page](https://github.com/cristianleoo/Reinforcement-Learning.git) for providing valuable insights into reinforcement learning and for providing the initial code.

 # Licence